GoneRogueProductions/dispatch/README.md

 ### Why
 - Talking is cool.
 - But talking securely is cooler.
-- So Dispatch lets you and your friends talk, securely!
+- So, Dispatch lets you and your friends talk, securely!
 - We took our shared skills and made a nice-looking, yet also functioning chat service.
 - The code is available here for transparency (but not the passwords!)
 ### What